 - Add additional case fans to your PC and control their airflow direction with software.

 - Never cover the airflow path with pieces of cloth when your PC is on.

 If you follow the above tips and tricks, the heating CPU issue wing bothers you again.
-But sometimes the CPU temperature tends to jump around a lot.
-You should follow our guide to fix temperature-jumping issues on your CPU.
+But sometimes, the CPU temperature tends to jump around a lot.
+You should follow our guide to fix it.

 What CPU temp is too high?